Citymonstret/Kvantum/PROGRESS.md

 ### 4.12 Quick Start Utilities
 Different utility methods to make launching a server instance and registering routes very simple.
 This is done using (with many others not mentioned here) the ServerContextBuilder, QuickStart and Routes.
+There is also a search engine system that can be used to create simple search query handlers.

+### 4.13 Event Bus
+Kvantum has a custom built event bus, that can be used to listen and react to various events.
+It can also be used by plugins, and extensions, to create custom events.